S. Gallardo lecture notes

 “Woman is an imperfect man in no way different from a man except for the genitals which in the female, according to Galen, are kept and enclosed within the body for want of the natural heat that would force them to the exterior.”

-Plato, Timaeus, 4th cen BCEPlato
+Plato, Timaeus, 4th cen BCE

 “The animal within them is desirous of procreating children, and when remaining unfruitful long beyond its proper time, gets discontented and angry, and wandering in every direction through the body, closes up the passages of the breath, and, by obstructing respiration, drives them to extremity, causing all varieties of disease.” --Plato, Timaeus, 91c